jamesplease/api-pls-example/README.md

 not support this now, however.
 If you change your resource models, you'll need to clear all of the data in the database by running `npm run reset`.

-Once that completes, you can run `npm run migrate` to bootstrap the database with your updated models.
+Once that completes, you can run `npm run sync` to bootstrap the database with your updated models.

 #### How can I start a PostgreSQL database to run this example?